y11en/freebsd-rootkit-1/readme.md

 This project is based off of [Designing BSD Rootkits]( http://www.nostarch.com/rootkits.html) by Joseph Kong

-There are two LKD's (Loadable Kernel Modules):
+There are two LKM's (Loadable Kernel Modules, aka KLD):

 * Keylogger which saves characters to /tmp/arf
 * mkdir which changes uid to 0 (making you root) when `mkdir abra` is given